mheily/libkqueue/BUGS.md

    Applications should ensure that file descriptors are removed from the kqueue before they are closed.

+  * `EVFILT_PROC` - Only `NOTE_EXIT` is currently supported.
+Other
+   functionality is possible, but it requires integrating with netlink to receive notifications.
+   If building against Kernels < 5.3 (where `pidfd_open()` is not available) the POSIX `EVFILT_PROC` code is used.
+The posix code requires that `SIGCHLD` be delivered to its global waiter thread, so that the waiter can discover a when child process exits.
+   `sigprocmask(2)` is used to mask `SIGCHLD` at a process level.
+If the application unmasks `SIGCHLD` or installs a handler for it, the POSIX `EVFILT_PROC` code will not function.
+   Native kqueue provides notifications for any process that is visible to the application process, on Linux/POSIX platforms only direct children of the application process can be monitored for exit.
+   If using the POSIX `EVFILT_PROC` the number of monitored processes should be kept low (< 100).
+Because the Linux kernel coalesces `SIGCHLD` (and other signals), the only way to reliably determine if a monitored process has exited, is to loop through all PIDs registered by any kqueue when we receive a `SIGCHLD`.
+This involves many calls to `waitid(2)` and may have a negative performance impact.

  ## Solaris

  * Solaris unit test failure.